 Everyone loves a good craft session.
 Break out the supplies and pour your creatively and love into a homemade present.
 A painting, poem or pie would be amazingly appreciated by your friends, family and neighbors.

 Small shops mean small lines.
 And the little ones are still going to offer their customers great deals because they too want to benefit from the jumpstart to the economy that Black Friday achieves.
-In fact, Small Business Saturday, an initiative of American Express, is now every November 24th and is an alternative to Black Friday and Cyber Monday (the online version of Black Friday) which disproportionately aids big box stores and corporations.
+In fact, Small Business Saturday, an initiative of American Express, is an alternative to Black Friday and Cyber Monday (the online version of Black Friday) which disproportionately aids big box stores and corporations.